 - Good value for money

-- Quick 45-second heat-up
+- Quick heating time

 - Compact — fits small kitchens